mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/50.Planning template/10.single network/default.md

 #### WAN Routing Configuration

-The following WAN routes are required to access on-cloud from on-premise and vice-versa.
+The following WAN routes are required to access on-cloud from on-premises and vice-versa.
 This is required in during the [Set WAN route](../../../deployment%20steps#wan-cfg) part of cloud configuration.

 *   **On-premises WAN network details**

-    The route which would be set on HDM appliance on premise.
-The routes will enable communication from on-premise to HDM appliances on-cloud.
+    The route which would be set on HDM appliance on-premises.
+The routes will enable communication from on-premises to HDM appliances on-cloud.

-    *   **On-Premise WAN subnet :** Subnet of premise WAN network on which HDM appliances are deployed
+    *   **On-Premises WAN subnet :** Subnet of premises WAN network on which HDM appliances are deployed
-    *   **On-Premise WAN gateway :** On premise WAN gateway which allows access to on-cloud WAN subnet
+    *   **On-Premises WAN gateway :** On-premises WAN gateway which allows access to on-cloud WAN subnet
-*   **On Cloud WAN network details**
+*   **On-cloud WAN network details**

-    The route which would be set on HDM appliance on cloud.
-The routes will enable communication from on-cloud to HDM appliances on-premise.
+    The route which would be set on HDM components on the cloud.
+The routes will enable communication from the cloud components to HDM appliances on-premises.

-    *   **On-Cloud WAN subnet :** Subnet of cloud WAN network on which HDM appliances are deployed
+    *   **On-cloud WAN subnet :** Subnet of cloud WAN network on which HDM appliances are deployed
-    *   **On-Cloud WAN gateway :** On cloud WAN gateway which allows access to on-premise WAN subnet
+    *   **On-cloud WAN gateway :** On-cloud WAN gateway which allows access to on-premises WAN subnet

 <table>
   <tr>